aws/aws-cdk-rfcs/text/0362-abrahcoh.md

 Furthermore, to add multiple filters, the user can use the `CloudWatchLogsV1Filter.allOf()` method as shown below:

+> Note: using 'allOf' was chosen to be similar to how multiple alarm rules are made.
+As every filter
+> is combined via a logical AND operator, it was chosen to use a similar syntax for filters.
+> Doing a logical OR operation is not available yet; however, when/if it does, one would follow
+> a similar pattern as the alarm rules and use a function like 'anyOf'

 ```typescript
 const ruleBody = CloudWatchLogV1RuleBody.fromRuleBody({